davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

-- Long days enjoying the sun
+- Trying to be kind to myself and others

 ## Working on

 - Photo a day to get me back into photography.
 - Switching my website to Eleventy from [[Jekyll]].
-Looking at importing backlog of posts.
+Posts are imported, project pages are built, now I'm styling the pages.
 - Getting read to launch Project Dust
 - Working through project management apprenticeship at work

 ## Reading

-- *The Artist's Way* - Julia Cameron
+- *Mirrored Heavens* - Rebecca Roanhorse
-- *Doppelganger*- Naomi Klein

 Here's everything I've read this year- [[Books-Read-2024]]